JetBrains/teamcity-documentation/topics/upgrade-notes.md

 You will need to upgrade windows tray notifier by uninstalling it and installing it again.
 Unfortunately, auto\-upgrade will not work due to issues in old version of Windows Tray Notifier.

 __Maven runner__
 * In earlier TeamCity versions Maven was executed by invoking the 'mvn' shell script.
 You could specify some parameters in MAVEN\_OPTS and some in UI.
-Maven build runner created its own MAVEN\_OPT by concatenating these two (`%MAVEN\_OPTS%\+jvmArgs`).
+Maven build runner created its own MAVEN\_OPT by concatenating these two (`%\MAVEN\_OPTS%\+jvmArgs`).
 In this case, if some parameter was specified twice \- in MAVEN\_OPTS and in UI, only the one specified in MAVEN\_OPTS was effective.
 Starting with TeamCity 6.5 Maven runner forms direct java command.
 While this approach solves many different problems, it also means that MAVEN\_OPTS isn't effective anymore and all JVM command line parameters should be specified in build runner settings instead of MAVEN\_OPTS.
 * Those who had to manually setup surefire XML reporting for Maven release builds in TeamCity 6.0.x because otherwise tests weren't reported, now can forget about that.
 Since TeamCity 6.5 surefire tests run by release:prepare or release:perform goals are automatically detected.
 So don't forget to switch surefire XML reporting off in the build configuration settings to avoid double\-reporting!

 __Email sending settings__